 7. Mix and match… make it your own– It’s easy to get stuck in a dance rut, performing the same show year after year.
 Instead, how about selecting several different scenes from well-known shows?!
 How about songs from popular artists?
 For instance, say you’d like to put on a Halloween themed production, begin by jotting down some fun ideas monster related shows/musicals/songs that are associated for this spooky time of the year: Rocky Horror Picture Show, Michael Jackson’s “Thriller,” Phantom of the Opera… or maybe the Monster Mash!
 After writing down your ideas, think about some of the more memorable musical scenes from each production.
 So let’s take the Rocky Horror Picture Show for instance.
 One of the more well-knows dance numbers from this particular musical is the “Time Warp.”
 As a Halloween enthusiast, I would be over the moon to see a local dance company’s rendition of this timeless dance.
 Next, put in some of the hits like Michael Jackson’s “Thriller”!
 Nothing would get a crowd on their feet faster than hearing a classic tune and watching their friends and loved ones get down to it… makes for great memories as well as social media posts!

 8. Your Scenic/Prop Providers– Many scenic and prop houses cater to dance studios in particular so it wouldn’t be out of the ordinary to find inventory that are vibrant, abstract, whimsical that were made especially for dance.
-Your regular consultant is a great source for performance ideas.
-Being in the business for a number of years gives them that extra knowledge and allows them to help you in any way they can.
+Your regular consultant at Grosh Backdrops and Projections is a great source for performance ideas.
+Grosh Backdrops and Projections have been working with dance teachers for 85 years which allows us to help you bring your production to life.
 Don’t be afraid to ask!!

 There you have it!
 A few tidbits that may help narrow down the search for your next show.
 No need to fear drawing a huge dancing blank on your stage, it just takes stepping outside the box and letting your imagination take off.
 Although making the ideal show is the goal, it is important to keep in mind that dance is fun and meant to be enjoyed on every level of the process, even the technical parts.
 The only one that can limit you is you so let those creative juices flow.